Los Gringos Locos: Becoming a stable

 As Los Gringos Locos became more popular in Mexico, AAA's owner Antonio Peña and top star Konnan decided to turn the team into an alliance of several wrestlers.
 Backstage, both Guerrero and Barr were against the idea of expanding the team, but agreed to it if they could have a say in who was allowed to join the stable.
 Konnan was the first to join the team, and at the suggestion of Guerrero and Barr, Black Cat was the second.
 The stable continued to grow to include Madonna's Boyfriend (Louie Spicolli), Chicano Power, El Misterioso and King Lion.

 The team continued to feud with El Hijo del Santo and Octagón, but the rivalry ended in a Hair vs. Mask match at the first lucha pay-per-view in America, When Worlds Collide, which they lost.
 Barr convinced Antonio Peña that he be included in the match, which was originally supposed to be Guerrero against Santo.
 Barr and Guerrero both received $7,500 for their part in the match.

 In the United States, Paul Heyman, the promoter of Extreme Championship Wrestling (ECW), began negotiating with Barr and Guerrero in hopes of bringing the team into his promotion.
 At the time, rumors circulated that Heyman planned to have Barr and Guerrero feud with The Public Enemy.
 The duo were looking to work outside of Mexico as the Peso had been devalued, which had caused a dramatic decrease in their pay.
 On November 23, 1994, Art Barr died from a drug-related heart attack.
 After his death, the team was forced to vacate the IWC/AAA World Tag Team Championship.
 The group eventually disbanded not long after.
 Guerrero took a brief hiatus from wrestling through the rest of 1994 until April 1995 where he appeared in ECW as a singles wrestler, defeating 2 Cold Scorpio to win the ECW TV Title in his debut match for the promotion.
 Guerrero also started using the Frog Splash in tribute to Art Barr.
 Guerrero would then go on and have worldwide success in WCW and WWE until his death in 2005.

-In addition to Barr's death in 1994 and Guerrero's death in 2005, Louie Spicolli (1971-1998), King Lion (1968-2002) and Black Cat (1954-2006) have all died.
-Leaving Konnan as the only surviving member of Los Gringos Locos.
+In addition to Barr's death in 1994 and Guerrero's death in 2005, Louie Spicolli (1971-1998), King Lion (1968-2002), Black Cat (1954-2006) and Chicano Power (died 2018) have also passed away, leaving Konnan and El Misterioso as the only surviving members of Los Gringos Locos.